AAUGeodesyGroup/PyGLDA/README.md

 > conda activate pyglda
 >
 > pip install h5py
 3. Now you can freely explore PyGLDA toolbox.
 The following is optional for visualization module (or you can use your own script to read the output in '../SummerSchool/External Data/w3ra/res/..').
-Built-in scripts for visualization requires to have PyGMT installed.
-Please follow the official guideline to install PyGMT: https://www.pygmt.org/latest/install.html.
-Please make sure that PyGMT is installed in an independent environment called 'pygmt'.
-Please also test PyGMT to see if it works correctly.
+Built-in scripts for visualization requires to have PyGMT installed at an independent environment called 'pygmt':
 > conda create --name pygmt --file visualization-linux-spec-file.txt